 - Complex: accompanied by loss of consciousness

 - Partial: a part of body is involved

 - Complete: the whole body in involved, e.g., status epilepticus

 - Absence: no epileptic movements, but there is impaired consciousness

 Relevant Pathophysiology of Seizure Types

-- Decreased inhibition—defective activation of GABA neurons, defective GABA-A/ -B inhibition, defect in intracellular calcium regulation
+- Decreased inhibition—defective activation of GABA neurons, defective GABA-A/ -B inhibition, a defect in intracellular calcium regulation

-- Increased excitation—increased activation of glutamate NDMA receptors, increased synchrony between/activation of neurons
+- Increased excitation—increased activation of glutamate N-methyl-D-aspartate (NDMA) receptors, increased synchrony or activation of neurons

 - Altered thalamocortical rhythms (regulated by the T-type calcium channels/currents)